 sudo apt-get install proxychains

-Edit the proxychains configuration file /etc/proxychains.conf
+Edit /etc/proxychains.conf

 socks5 <server-ip> <socks5-port>